 Formula 1 boss keen for return of Long Beach to calendar 3 March, 2014 1981 United States Grand Prix West at Long Beach Reports have emerged suggesting Long Beach could return to Formula 1’s annual calendar.
 Last year, bosses of the iconic US street race denied reports that Formula 1 figures had expressed interest in snapping up a deal when Indycar’s contract expires in 2015.
 Race president Jim Michaelian said then: “The race isn’t for sale and there’s been no contact between anyone and [owner] Kevin [Kalkhoven] about a sale.”
 But the Long Beach Press Telegram is now reporting that, at a meeting on Tuesday, the city council will discuss the issue of the race lease, claiming Formula 1 bosses “want the city to open up the bidding process”.
 “We just want a fair process where qualified people can bid on it,” confirmed Chris Pook, Formula 1’s original Long Beach pioneer who is now working closely with Bernie Ecclestone.
 “We would like to be one of those entities,” he confirmed.
 The Long Beach Press Telegram revealed that, in a letter to mayor Bob Foster last May, Ecclestone expressed interest in taking Formula 1 back to the streets.
 “If you and the city council so determine, the opportunity to operate an automobile race through the city streets of Long Beach can be put out to open bid,” he wrote.
 “Please be advised that Formula 1 is interested in returning to your city, and we will consider the appropriate entity to make such a bid if you decide to permit such a process,” Ecclestone added.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.